North Carolina Hummingbird Migration: 11 Documented Super Aviators

 Hummingbird Adaptation and Remarkable Ability to Locate Food

-All North Carolina migrating hummingbirds travel south to over-winter in Mexico, Guatemala, Belize, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.
+North Carolina’s Ruby-throated, Rufous, Black-chinned, Calliope, Buff-bellied, Broad-billed, Broad-tailed, Green-breasted Mango, and Mexican Violetear migrating hummingbirds travel south to over-winter in Mexico, Guatemala, Belize, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.

 Anna’s over-winter in upper Mexico and California.